 Things to know before your visit to Dry Tortugas

-While it is easy to find information about the Dry Tortugas and their history, here are a few things that we wish we knew before our Dry Tortugas visit.
+While it is easy to find information about the Dry Tortugas and its history, here are a few things that we wish we knew before our Dry Tortugas visit.

 Dry Tortugas Weather